bojkomatias/activity/src/app/README.md

 ### App

-Pages and Layouts
+Pages, Layouts and Routes

-Visible pages and URIs to the client.
+Aim to keep ordered as a file-based routing.